cisco-ce/roomos.cisco.com/doc/MTR/APIAndCustomizations.md

 The xAPI consists of four, hierarchically organized command groups.
 In each group the set of available commands depends on the device type, registration, and software version.

 * **Commands (xCommand):** Actions such as dialing a number or muting a microphone.
-* **Configurations (xConfiguration):** Permanent device settings like the name of the device or the default volume.
+* **Configurations (xConfiguration):** Permanent device settings such as the name of the device and the default volume.
-* **Status (xStatus):** Read-only state values of the device, for example the current volume or whether the device is in a call.
+* **Status (xStatus):** Read-only state values of the device, for example the current volume and whether the device is in a call.
-* **Events (xEvent):** Unlike statuses, events usually occur at specific points in time, such as a notification that a meeting is about to start or that a user tapped a button.
+* **Events (xEvent):** Unlike statuses, events usually occur at specific points in time, for example, when a user tap a button or when a meeting is about to start.

-You can run the following commands (terminal mode) to show the complete list of configurations and commands, including their parameters and valuespaces: `xConfiguration ?? <enter>` and * `xCommand ?? <enter>`.
+You can run the following commands (terminal mode) to show the complete list of configurations and commands, including their parameters and valuespaces: `xConfiguration ??` and  `xCommand ??`.

-Run the following commands if you want to see the current status and current configuration values: `xStatus <enter>` and `xConfiguration <enter>`.
+Run the following commands if you want to see the current status and current configuration values: `xStatus` and `xConfiguration`.

 ## Further reading
 For general guidelines how to use the xAPI and thorough descriptions of all commands, configurations, and statuses, check out the complete API reference guide (pdf) on cisco.com, and the RoomOS website for developers and integrators (roomos.cisco.com):